 All components are built with open source software to ensure low development and implementation costs.
 Open source software is computer software available in source code form for which the source code and certain other rights normally reserved for copyright holders are provided under a software license that permits users to study, change, and improve it.

 - Django Web Development Framework

 Current & future projects /

 We are constantly upgrading and fine-tuning the Terratruth tool to enhance the existing system.
 The following initiatives will make use of Terratruth in the coming months:

-- Northeast Superior Forest Community (NSFC) The NSFC in Ontario has confirmed their interest in deploying Terratruth as part of their efforts to improve visualization of data, and support their alternative forest management processes.
+- The Northeast Superior Forest Community in Ontario has confirmed their interest in deploying Terratruth as part of their efforts to improve visualization of data, and support their alternative forest management processes.

-- Council of the Haida Nation (CHN) The Haida Nation has installed Terratruth as part of their processes for implementing Ecosystem Based Management linked to their Kunst’aa guu – Kunst’aayah Reconciliation Protocol (working together with the BC government).
-We have helped the CHN install and deploy Terratruth on their servers in Masset.
+- The Council of the Haida Nation uses Terratruth as to support Ecosystem Based Management linked to their Kunst’aa guu – Kunst’aayah Reconciliation Protocol with the BC government.
+We have helped the Council install and deploy Terratruth on their servers in Masset.